+Many people working for justice today stand on the shoulders of Martin Luther King Jr and what he achieved in Selma.
 But I believe King’s vision of justice is often gravely limited and misunderstood.
 Too many people thought then, and continue to think, that King’s statements regarding justice were only about race and the African-American community.
 We fail to see how King’s vision of inclusion and community is far wider that we might have once imagined.
-As an African American and a lesbian, I feel tremendously aware of how this misunderstanding continues to have a profound impact on the mistreatment of lesbian, gay, bisexual and transgender (LGBT) people, particularly within some communities of color.

-Surely part of our job, in keeping King’s dream alive, is to work to dismantle discriminatory laws and dehumanizing structures.
 But if King were among us today, he would say that it is not enough just to look outside ourselves to see the places where society is broken.
-It is not enough to talk about institutions and workplaces that fracture and separate people based on race, religion, gender, and sexual orientation.
+It is not enough to talk about institutions and workplaces that fracture and separate people based on race, religion, gender and sexual orientation.
 We must also look at the ways that we ourselves manifest these bigotries, how we are the very ones who uphold and are part of these institutions and workplaces.

 King would remind each of us that we cannot heal the world if we have not healed ourselves.
 So perhaps the greatest task, and the most difficult work we must do in light of King’s teachings, is to heal ourselves.
 And this work must be done in relationship with our justice work in the world.